krahabb/esphome-victron-vedirect/components/m3_vedirect/docs/configuration/entities/binary_sensor.md

           bitmask: {}
         mask: 14 # mask for bits 1, 2, 3 (2 + 4 + 8) see Victron docs for DEVICE_OFF_REASON(_2) register
 ```

 Keep in mind the `mask` value is optional and by default it is set to `-1` (convention to set all the bits of a numeric value) meaning every register content different from `0` will be reported as `on`.
-This way it works as a 'generalized' BOOLEAN class register (with any data size)
+This way it works as a 'generalized' BOOLEAN class register (with any data size).

 ## Configuration for [`ENUM`](registers#class) registers

 This configuration allows you to 'match' the register value against the `mask` parameter.
 In c++:

 ```c
     bool value = (raw_value == mask) ? true : false;
 ```